mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter0.md

 * Source code for the code used in this guide: [https://github.com/mikebranstein/global-azure-bootcamp-2018](https://github.com/mikebranstein/global-azure-bootcamp-2018)
 * This guide: [https://github.com/mikebranstein/global-azure-bootcamp-2018-instructions](https://github.com/mikebranstein/global-azure-bootcamp-2018-instructions/)

-### Creating a Trial Azure Subscription
+### Creating a Bootcamp Trial Subscription

-> **If you already have an Azure account**
->
-> If you have an Azure account already, you can skip this section.
-If you have a Visual Studio subscription (formerly known as an MSDN account), you get free Azure dollars every month.
-Check out the next section for activating these benefits.

 There are several ways to get an Azure subscription, such as the free trial subscription, the pay-as-you-go subscription, which has no minimums or commitments and you can cancel any time; Enterprise agreement subscriptions, or you can buy one from a Microsoft retailer.
-In exercise, you'll create a free trial subscription.
+In this exercise, you'll create a trial subscription using the code you were given at the bootcamp.

 <h4 class="exercise-start">
     <b>Exercise</b>: Create a Subscription with the Bootcamp Trial